 Why do you use aspirin and not other major potent anticoagulant drugs?

+I use aspirin because it is helpful for the pain.
+It is helpful for the fever that may happen after the surgery.
 Aspirin also protects against cardiovascular issues and peripheral vascular diseases.
 In addition, aspirin also can be administered orally.
 It has immediate action.
 There is no monitoring required and it is quite inexpensive.

 What is Virchow’s triad?